PaulleDemon/Cupidcues-support/terms&conditions.md

 ### 7. RETURN POLICY

-All sales are final and no refund will be issued, unless the vendor decides to cancel the order.
+All sales are final and no refund will be issued.
 You as a user will not be able to cancel the order once placed.
-The orders are only canellable by the vendors.
-If the vendor decides to cancel the order, then a full refund of the item will be initiated (Application fee are not refundable).
+The orders are only canellable by the CupidCues management, and will be done only for legitimate reasons..
+If the management decides to cancel the order, then a full refund of the item will be initiated (Application fee are not refundable).
 Your refund will be deposited in 5-7 working days.

 ### 8. PROHIBITED ACTIVITIES